 Is Leaves and Trees Glass Storage Jar with Wooden Lid Right for You?

-Can you fit a scoop or spoon inside the jar?
+Can I fit a standard scoop through the opening?

 As an Amazon Associate we earn from qualifying purchases.